udsm-dhis2-lab/wisn-user-manual/docs/Redistribution/Verification.md

 title: Verification
 ---

-This stage enables the verification of surplus staff from the regions to the national user to ensure it takes the appropriate number of redistributed staff to the next step.
+This stage enables the verification of surplus staff from the LGA to the national user to ensure it takes the appropriate number of redistributed staff to the next step.

 ![img alt](/img/verification1.png)